dbtek/dbyll/_posts/2021-04-29-css-img-rounded.md

 fullview: true
 ---

 How to make a rounded img. there are several ways to do it.
-I'll show you the way i use the most.
+I'll show you the two ways i use the most.
 If you like this make sure you chek this sometimes, because i wil show you more of html and css.

+#1.
 With this way you can make your img any shape you want by changing the %.
 {% highlight html %}
 <body>
  <style>